fangq/mcx/example/multipattern/README.txt

 source pattern data so that the inner-most loop (fastest index) is the pattern; this will produce a fluence output where the fastest index is also the number of patterns.

+and then run it using

+ ./run_multipattern.sh

+or

+ ./run_multipattern.sh -n 1e6

+to specify a different photon number

+=== Reference ===
- [Yao&Yan2019] Ruoyang Yao, Shijie Yan, Xavier Intes, Qianqian Fang, Photonics West 2019.
+[Yao&Yan2019] Ruoyang Yao, Shijie Yan, Xavier Intes, Qianqian Fang,
+"Accelerating Monte Carlo forward model with structured light illumination via 'photon sharing'," Photonics West 2019, paper#10874-11, San Francisco, CA, USA.